dlt-hub/dlt/docs/website/docs/user-guides/engineering-manager.md

 - Reduce engineering effort as much as 5x via a paradigm shift.
 Structure data automatically to not do it manually.
 [Read about structured data lake](https://dlthub.com/docs/blog/next-generation-data-platform), and [how to do schema evolution](https://dlthub.com/docs/general-usage/schema-evolution).
 - Better Collaboration and Communication: Structured data promotes better collaboration and communication among team members.
 Since everyone operates on a shared understanding of the data structure, it becomes easier to discuss and align on data-related topics.
 Queries, reports, and analysis can be easily shared and understood by others, enhancing collaboration and teamwork.
 - Faster time to build pipelines: After extracting data, if you pass it to dlt, you are done.
 If not, it needs to be structured.
 Because structuring is hard, we curate it.
-Curation involves at least the producer, and consumer, but often also an analyst and the engineer, and is a long, friction-full process.
+Curation involves at least the producer, and consumer, but often also an analyst and the engineer, and is a long, friction-ful process.
 - Usage focus improves ROI.To use data, we need to understand what it is.
 Structured data already contains a technical description, accelerating usage.
 - Lower cost: Reading structured data is cheaper and faster because we can specify which parts of a document we want to read.
-- Removing friction: By alerting schema changes to the producer and stakeholder, and by automating structuring, we can keep the data engineer out of curation and remove the bottlneck. [notify maintenance events](../running-in-production/running#inspect-save-and-alert-on-schema-changes)
+- Removing friction: By alerting schema changes to the producer and stakeholder, and by automating structuring, we can keep the data engineer out of curation and remove the bottleneck. [notify maintenance events](../running-in-production/running#inspect-save-and-alert-on-schema-changes)
 - Improving quality.
 No more garbage in, garbage out.
 Because dlt structures data and alerts schema changes, we can have better governance.

 ## dlt makes your team happy.

 - Spend more time using data, less time loading it.
 When you build a dlt pipeline, you only build the extraction part, automating the tedious structuring and loading.
 - Data meshing to reduce friction: By structuring data before loading, the engineer is no longer involved in curation.
 This makes both the engineer and the others happy.
-- Better governance with end to end pipelining via dbt: [run dbt packges on the fly](../using-loaded-data/transforming-the-data#transforming-the-data-using-dbt). [lineage out of the box](../using-loaded-data/understanding-the-tables).
+- Better governance with end to end pipelining via dbt: [run dbt packages on the fly](../using-loaded-data/transforming-the-data#transforming-the-data-using-dbt). [lineage out of the box](../using-loaded-data/understanding-the-tables).
 - Zero learning curve: Declarative loading, simple functional programming: By using dlt's declarative, standard approach to loading data, there is no complicated code to maintain, and the analysts can thus maintain the code.
 - Autonomy and Self service: Customising pipelines is easy, whether you want to plug an anonymiser, rename things, or curate what you load.
 [Anonymisers, renamers](../customizations/customizing-pipelines/pseudonymizing_columns),
 - Easy discovery and governance: By tracking metadata like data lineage, describing data with schemas, and alerting changes, we stay on top of the data.